NFT-com/analytics/postman/README.md

 Running a subset of Postman requests can be done by specifying the `--folder` parameter.
 Unfortunately support for nested folders/requests is limited, but if the folder/request name is unique within the collection, it is possible to run a specific request.
-For example, to run the `Get Collection` request in the `Graph` folder, specifying `--folder 'Get Collection' will suffice.
+For example, to run the `Get Collection` request in the `Graph` folder, specify `--folder 'Get Collection'.

 ```console
 newman run <path-to-postman-collection> --folder 'Get Collection'
 ```

-#### Specifying variables
+#### Specifying Variables

-Newman will use the variables defined in the collection by default.
+Newman uses the variables defined in the collection by default.
-However, if changing these variables is needed (e.g., to specify a different API), it is possible to set them from the command line using the `--env-var` parameter.
+Changing these variables (e.g., to specify a different API) can be done by setting them from the command line using the `--env-var` parameter.

 Below is an example where a request is ran but targeted to a specific API, with verbose output: